chandannaidu6/ragbench/README.md

 }
 ```

-> ⚠️ Synthetic question quality is entirely dependent on the generating LLM — there's no ground truth, so treat synthetic-benchmark accuracy numbers as directional (useful for A/B'ing chunkers/retrievers against each other), not as an absolute accuracy claim.
+> ⚠️ Synthetic question quality is entirely dependent on the generating LLM, there's no ground truth, so treat synthetic-benchmark accuracy numbers as directional (useful for A/B'ing chunkers/retrievers against each other), not as an absolute accuracy claim.

 ---